simeononsecurity/simeononsecurity.ch/content/articles/achieving-high-speed-data-transfers_-a-guide-to-bus-architectures/index.en.md

 * **Simplicity**: Bus architectures provide a simple and straightforward way to connect multiple devices and components within a system.
 * **Cost-effectiveness**: By using a shared communication channel, bus architectures eliminate the need for individual connections between every device, reducing costs.
 * **Scalability**: Bus architectures can easily accommodate additional devices by adding them to the bus, making it a flexible solution for expanding systems.
-* **Compatibility**: Bus architectures are designed to be compatible with a wide range of devices, allowing for seamless integration and interoperability.
+* **Compatibility**: Bus architectures are designed to be compatible with many devices, allowing for smooth integration and interoperability.
 * **Efficiency**: With a single communication channel, bus architectures optimize data transfer efficiency by minimizing overhead and maximizing bandwidth use.

 To sum up, bus architectures offer simplicity, cost-effectiveness, scalability, compatibility, and efficiency, making them an ideal choice for high-speed data transfers.